 But making the plan a reality was going to be a challenge.
 First, the university had an already aggressive timeline with plans to open the project by August 2018.
-Second, the project represented the single biggest development undertaking in the university’s history.
-It was simply too complex and too large an endeavor to go the traditional state appropriations route or to use the university’s own funds.
-For a program of this magnitude on this aggressive a timeline, the university decided to give serious consideration to the potential of a public-private partnership.
+Second, the project represented the single largest development undertaking in the university’s history.
+It was simply too complex and too large an endeavor to go the traditional state appropriations route or to use the university’s funds.
+For a program of this magnitude on this aggressive of a timeline, the university decided to give serious consideration to a public-private partnership.

 “It was simply too complex and too large an endeavor to go the traditional state appropriations route or to use the university’s own funds.”

 The LSU Foundation engaged CSRS in partnership with Brailsford & Dunlavey (B&D), a national program management firm, to work as development advisors to oversee the P3 and move the project forward.